Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

   * multiple imputation method
   * full information maximum likelihood
   * Delete the rows or columns with missing data (least recommended)

+**Thoughts:** There are several methods of dealing with missing data

 ## Day 24 (18/02/2021)